Wiring together¶

 The hub:// scheme tells jrun to pull the playbook from Jailrun Hub — a curated collection of playbooks for common services like PostgreSQL, Redis, Nginx, and more.
 You can mix remote playbooks with your own local ones, composing layer by layer.
 In this config, postgres-16 uses a Jailrun Hub playbook while python-314 and fastapi-314 use local ones.

 Compiling from source can be slow.
-You do it once in python-314, then fastapi-314 is created as its clone via the base block — a fully independent copy ready in milliseconds, using no extra disk space until it diverges.
+You do it once in python-314, then fastapi-314 is created as its clone via the base block — a fully independent copy, ready instantly and using no extra disk space until it diverges.

 Deploy order is controlled by depends.
 Jailrun resolves the dependency graph automatically.
 In this case: python-314 first (it's the base), then postgres-16 (it's a dependency), then fastapi-314 last.

 Jails discover each other by name.
 From inside fastapi-314, try ping postgres-16.local.jrun — it just works.
-Use jail names directly in your app's database config.
+You can use fully qualified jail hostnames directly in your app's database config.

 Port forwarding works from your host.
 PostgreSQL is reachable at localhost:6432.
 FastAPI at localhost:8080.
 Healthchecks are built in — the process supervisor monitors each service and restarts it if the check fails.